django-cms/django-cms/docs/faq/common_issues.rst

 * Django security middleware like ``django.middleware.clickjacking.XFrameOptionsMiddleware``
 * Third-party apps like ``djangosecure``
 * Your server (Apache, Nginx, etc.) or cloud provider
-* Client-side browswer plugins with clickjacking protection like No-Script or commerical security suites
+* Client-side browswer plugins with clickjacking protection

 If you set a `x-frame-options` header independently from DjangoCMS, because the value is `SAMEORIGIN` or allow frames from certain URIs `ALLOW-FROM uri`.
 For more information,